Census 2022/2023 / Annual Child Count of Students with Deafblindness

 *If you have trouble filling-out the fields or with printing the pdf of the Census Form on an Apple computer, try using Preview instead of Adobe Acrobat to open and print it.

 - When were the packets mailed?
 The pre-printed packets are mailed by the 1st week of February, 2022.

 - When are forms due back?
 Please return the forms before March 15, 2022.

 - How do I send back the new or revised forms or get answers to questions not answered here?

 San Francisco State University

 San Francisco, CA 94132-4158

-- Who should complete the form?
+- Who should complete the form/answer questions?
 Ideally the census form should be completed by the “best service provider,” someone who knows and works closely with the child.
 However, anyone with access to the child’s file can complete the form, including educators, school health personnel, family members, and/or CDBS staff.

 - What if we don’t have any deafblind students in our district/county/SELPA at this time?
-While it is possible that smaller Local Education Agencies may not have any students with combined hearing and vision problems, statistically we know that there should be about one child who is deafblind for every 4,200 students in a school district.
-Another guide we use is that there are approximately two students who are deafblind for every 1,000 receiving special education services.
+While it is possible that smaller Local Education Agencies may not have any students with combined hearing and vision issues, statistically we know that there should be about 1.56 children who are deafblind for every 1,000 receiving special education services.
 CDBS field staff are available to assist you in your identification efforts.